Tito Sotto: Senate president (2025–2026)

-On September 8, 2025, a motion was filed and approved to declare the position of Senate President vacant.
-Sotto was nominated by Juan Miguel Zubiri as the sole nominee, and was elected by acclamation to the Senate Presidency, with fifteen senators voting in his favor.
+On September 8, 2025, a motion was filed and approved to declare the position of Senate president vacant.
+Sotto was nominated by Juan Miguel Zubiri as the sole nominee, and was elected by acclamation to the Senate presidency, with fifteen senators voting in his favor.

 Sotto committed to continuing Senate investigations into alleged anomalies in flood control infrastructure projects, even with the existence of the Independent Commission for Infrastructure (ICI) created by President Bongbong Marcos.
 He said the Senate Blue Ribbon Committee would proceed "in aid of legislation."

+On May 11, 2026, Sotto was ousted in a Senate coup staged by the minority bloc and was replaced by Minority Leader Alan Peter Cayetano.
+He later regained the minority floor leadership.
+On the first day of the Special Session of Congress called for by President Bongbong Marcos, Sotto was elected as Senate President Pro Tempore, and took his oath before Senate President Sherwin Gatchalian, whom Sotto succeeded to the post.

 Political positions

 Sotto has been described as a conservative by the local media because of his positions regarding social issues, owing to his Roman Catholic background.
 He has vocally expressed his opposition against measures on reproductive health and women's rights.

 Sotto had been pushing for the restoration of the death penalty since he took office as a senator in 1992.
 He changed his stance on the penalty in 2021 when he entered the vice-presidential race in the upcoming 2022 presidential election, believing life imprisonment to be a better alternative.
 He and his presidential running mate Panfilo Lacson agree that the issue should be concentrated on improving jail conditions, advocating the construction of regional penitentiaries where criminals convicted of a heinous crime could be incarcerated if not in New Bilibid Prison.